 4. CAVA – The most famous sparkling wine from Spain

-Cava wine is a popular wine from Spain.
+Cava wine is a popular white wine from Spain.

 Cava is a famous Spanish sparkling wine, very similar to French Champagne.